damalialutfiani/Quizz-on-codecademy/Learn SQL-Lesson4 Multiple Tables.md

      d.
 A LEFT JOIN is an obsolete form of an INNER JOIN.

-9. In a LEFT JOIN, if a join condition is not met, what will it use to fill columns on the right table?
+8. In a LEFT JOIN, if a join condition is not met, what will it use to fill columns on the right table?

--	column_name.id
+     a. column_name.id

--	**NULL values**
+     b. **NULL values**

--	id
+     c. id

--	primary keys
+     d. primary keys

-10. Why is a CROSS JOIN not so usefull?
+9. Why is a CROSS JOIN not so usefull?

--	It nullifies all primary keys.
+     a.
+It nullifies all primary keys.

--	It is no longer supported by SQL.
+     b.
+It is no longer supported by SQL.

--	**It combines every row in one table with every row in another table.**
+     c. **It combines every row in one table with every row in another table.**

--	It combines all foreign keys into one table called foreign keys.
+     d.
+It combines all foreign keys into one table called foreign keys.

-11. Which kind of join is in the animation below?
+10. Which kind of join is in the animation below?

 - First Table